poster

 Growing geopolitical rivalry comes at a time of unusual global uncertainty

-For investors, the most significant poll will be November’s US Presidential election, where a possible Donald Trump win over current Vice-President Kamala Harris could see further escalation in US-China trade tensions, a potential double-whammy for China which is already struggling to kickstart growth amid deflationary risks9.
+For investors, Donald Trump’s win over current Vice-President Kamala Harris could see further escalation in US-China trade tensions, a potential double-whammy for China which is already struggling to kickstart growth amid deflationary risks9.
 Mr Trump’s ‘America First’ policy could even include blanket tariffs on all US imports, putting every trading partner – political allies and rivals alike – at a disadvantage, likely leading to further dollar strength and weakening exporter currencies10.

 Read also: AI, geopolitics, climate change: seeing the bigger picture as tectonic plates shift